Biden’s exit galvanizes Democrats – but the road remains rocky

 Any other Democratic nominee wouldn’t be able to directly access that money, though it could be moved to a super PAC.

-One risk for Democrats is that this process could appear less than democratic, driving home the point that Mrs. Harris is the pick of party bosses, not the people.
+One risk for Democrats is that this process could appear less than democratic, driving home the point that Ms. Harris is the pick of party bosses, not the people.
 That could undercut the party’s message that Mr. Trump and Republicans are a threat to democracy because of his attempts to overturn his 2020 election loss, which ended in the Jan.
 6, 2021 Capitol riot.

 “Going to be hard to be the defenders of democracy when the party just overturned the will of their voters and dictated his replacement,” one GOP strategist texted after the news broke.